Get drivers signed by Microsoft for multiple Windows versions

 - You have two drivers, and you need to determine which one was signed by attestation and which one was signed after submission of HLK/HCK results to the dashboard.

 You can validate the Microsoft signature by checking the Enhanced Key Usages (EKUs) of the certificate that Microsoft signs the submission with.
-To check the EKU, right-click the .cat file and click Properties.
-Click the Digital Signatures tab, click the name of the certificate, and then click Details.
+To check the EKU, select and hold (or right-click) the .cat file and select Properties.
+Select the Digital Signatures tab, select the name of the certificate, and then select Details.

 If the driver had been signed by attestation, then the OID would end with a 1: